rishabgupta94/Netflix-Prize/README.md

 ## Approach
 Python's scikit-surprise library was used to predict the rating of the movies using the SVD algorithm (RMSE = 0.98).
 Pearson's Correlation was used to find the correlation between movies and further recommend similar movies.

+The machine learning model was serialized and saved in a .sav file using pickle.
+The pickle file can be loaded to make future predictions without the need to train the model again.